DavidYKay/davidykay.github.io/about.md

 I believe that through our daily struggles, we can improve ourselves and each other, transcend our limitations, and become divine.

-During my life on this planet, my mission is to elevate human consciousness to an new zenith.
+During my life on this planet, my mission is to enable human consciousness to merge with technology.

 # Core Values